wp-plugins/jquery-t-countdown-widget/readme.txt

 1. The magical jQuery Datepicker.

 == Changelog ==

+= 2.2.19 =
+* The time calculation for NOW is done via ajax, so now caching plugins may be used

 = 2.2.18 =
 * countdown script moved in loading priority to after jQuery, when loaded in the footer